All Articles

 3. High Initial Costs and Overheads

 High initial costs, such as product development, marketing, and operational expenses, often lead to cash flow shortages.
-Startups may also underestimate costs or spend too much on overheads, resulting in a lack of cash to cover essential expenses.
+Startups may also underestimate costs or spend too much on overhead, resulting in a lack of cash to cover essential expenses.

 4. Delayed Customer Payments